block52/whitepaper/README.md

 Third generation chains will facilitate the layer between them.

 ## Domain specific block chains
 Some programming langauges are arguable better for specific domains.
 Functional langauges such as Haskell and F# are used in the scientific commnuity.

-Domain Speific chains will be the next interation of blockchains.
 So what are domain specific chains?

 ## Layers